mdibl/pipeline-prep/README.md

  ## Vesioning Pipelines

- We run the given pipeline whenever one of the following conditions is met:
+ We run a given pipeline whenever one of the following conditions is met:

  * New release detected from input dataset source
  * New version detected for any alignment tool that is part of the pipeline